 - Packed with wholesome, nutrient-dense, guilt-free ingredients.

-- Great for breakfast, dessert or a snack.
+- These are great for breakfast, dessert, or a snack.

 - Gluten-free, dairy-free, soy-free, vegan, grain-free, and refined sugar-free (dependent upon chocolate chips used!).